PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* I haven't succeeded in rotating and translating the vasculature, a neuron and its collision to the same coordinate system.
+Thus I started writing proper tests for this part which should help me decompose the issue.

 * I found a small miscalculation in the collision normalization step.
 I fixed it and re-ran all of the normalization and graphing processes again.